d3rky/pyday2022-bcn/docs/instruction.md

     }
     ```

-    To generate `name` property you should do the same steps as in the previous simple example.
-Write following code in the `run_fuzzing` function
+    To generate the `name` property you should do the same steps as in the previous simple example.
+Write the following code in the `run_fuzzing` function

     ```
     def run_fuzzing(data):